Header image

 Biography

-Dr. Oluwatosin Jegede is a Public Health Physician, Epidemiologist, and Modeler.
-He worked with UNODC on prison health and harm reduction.
-He is pursuing a PhD in Public Health at UC San Diego, modeling opioid overdose in California, hepatitis C treatment cost-effectiveness in India, and HIV incidence in South Africa.
+Dr. Oluwatosin Jegede is a Public Health Physician, Predictive Epidemiologist, and Cost-effectiveness Modeler.
+He previously worked with the United Nations Office on Drugs and Crime (UNODC) on prison health and harm reduction initiatives and is currently pursuing a PhD in Public Health at the University of California, San Diego.
+His research focuses on modeling opioid overdoses in California, evaluating the cost-effectiveness of hepatitis C treatments in India, and assessing how time-varying use of opioid agonist therapy influences HIV incidence risk in South Africa.

 Agenda Item Image